PascalMinder/geoblock/readme.md

 ### Countries `countries`

 A list of country codes from which connections to the service should be allowed.
 Logic can be inverted by using the [`blackListMode`](#back-list-mode-blacklistmode).

+### Allowed IP addresses `allowedIPAddresses`

+A list of explicitly allowed IP addresses.
+IP addresses added to this list will always be allowed.